huaweicloud/terraform-provider-huaweicloud/website/docs/r/opengaussdb_instance.html.markdown

   Changing this parameter will create a new resource.

 * `volume` - (Required) Specifies the volume storage information.
 Structure is documented below.
-  Changing this parameter will create a new resource.

 * `port` - (Optional) Specifies the port information.
 Defaults to "8000".
   Changing this parameter will create a new resource.